-This article is an explanatory guide covering the blocking of integrated maps by Google Maps in the absence of user consent.
+This article is an explanatory guide covering the blocking of embedded maps by Google Maps in the absence of user consent.
+Our consent management platform helps you comply with regulations governing the management of geographic maps provided by third-party services.

 Google Maps integrations and nFADP